Valentine's Day 2026: What Podbase Data Shows

 Self-Gifters

-Self-gifting continues to grow, with 34% of Americans saying they would buy themselves a Valentine’s gift.
-The “self-love” movement demonstrates that people are increasingly valuing self-care and personal happiness:
+Self-gifting continues to grow, with 34% of Americans saying they would buy themselves a Valentine's gift.
+The "self-love" movement demonstrates that people are increasingly valuing self-care and personal happiness — and they are expressing it through purchases.
+This is actually the largest of the three non-romantic segments by percentage.

 Print On Demand & Personalization Trends For 2026

 Research shows that 1 in 5 people will pay at least 20% more for a custom product.
-Buyers prefer items they can design themselves.
-This makes print-on-demand (POD) products perfect for Valentine’s Day.
+Buyers prefer items they can design themselves or that feel made specifically for them.
+This is what makes personalized Valentine's Day gifts — and POD products in particular — uniquely well-positioned for this holiday.

-Here are the top POD product categories to focus on:
+Here are the top POD product categories to focus on for Valentine's Day 2026:

 Apparel